quii/lol-notes/lost-games.md

 Post game
 - Felt we took some bad fights for objectives where we had no way of winning.
 Even if it's bad to give more grubbies, its worse to just take a fight against a fed top laner that we couldn't win
 - Perhaps we could've peeled better for Samira, who was our win condition

+## 4/8/2024

+### Game 1 (Win)

+Champ select
+- Mumu blind, into bel.
+Mundo top for us
+- Picked Hwei blind, but saw double ADC so needed range

+Bebe played with some restraint for crab, very good bebe Mid gapped.
+Did more roaming than maybe i normally would, but it worked out well, got a big lead early from them